-I am offering the workshop sessions in a variety of packages.
-They will be designed to each clients needs.
+I offer workshop sessions in a variety of packages.
+They are designed to each clients needs.
 What is your work setting?.
 Where do you feel you need support or some fresh ideas on how your workplace can function?
 Is it environmental?
-Maybe you need help with labelling areas with word and image or having lower sound and less stimulating rooms.
+Maybe you need help with labelling areas with words and images or having lower sound and less stimulating rooms and so much more.

 We have also created a blog.
 The intention is to create a community of like minded people from both worlds of non-autistic and autistic.
 I invite you all to discuss all manner of subjects and personal experiences within the realm of autism.

 I believe we have an opportunity to learn from each other, there are many social rules we all feel we should accustom to.
 Yet there are new skills to be learnt from those who are autistic.
 They see the world very differently and for the most part in my understanding it is the beauty that is seen, often unseen by those without autism.
 I have personally learnt to be more mindful and appreciate the moment.
 Seeing the beauty becomes easier when we really stop and look beyond the norm..
 I look at the world very differently now.
 From the music I hear to the flowers and trees as well as the language we speak.
 It is as if I have received more clarity since being inspired by Jeorge and the many other people on the autism spectrum.
 In some ways it has helped me to see that we often shackle ourselves with the rules and regulations of social etiquette.
 Far too critical of others and ourselves.